xrchz/rockettheft/README_tools.md

 The total ETH deposited is `556689831768737674428416` (`0x75e2375c2c8796590b8e`) and the rETH supply is `514580210564560052027392` (`0x6cf772f8e9aa484dfd07`).
 Thus, the rETH price (per ETH) for this block is `556689831768737674428416` ÷ `514580210564560052027392` = `1.081832958865592601`.

 ### Downloading balances.jsonl
-The file is available at https://github.com/xrchz/rockettrack/blob/main/balances.jsonl, which is updated occassionally.
+The file is available at https://github.com/xrchz/rockettrack/blob/main/balances.jsonl, which is updated occasionally.
+This may be used to extend the analysis time period if you trust the source.

 ### Generating balances.jsonl
 To generate an up-to-date version of the file yourself, you can run the update balances script in the repository above.